 Expanding her public policy background, she served as an aide to Assistant Minority Leader Charleta B. Tavares for three years.
 During her time at the Ohio Senate, Simone was also elected President of the Ohio Young Black Democrats where she aided in the successful campaigns of several legislative candidates.

 In January 2015, Simone began working to ensure cultural proficiency and improved health outcomes in Ohio as the Program Coordinator for the Multiethnic Advocates for Cultural Competence, Inc (MACC).
-She has served as the Executive Director since March 2016.
+She has served as the Executive Director since March 2016 and also serves as a Mental Health First Aid USA certified instructor.